-- C.12.5.1.1 Two parks, as well as public open space, form key components of the linked natural heritage and open space system which is an essential element of the community structure of the MEV.
-These will be supplemented by the Greenway system, recreation and open space facilities which form part of the post-secondary campus, schools, and privately owned publicly accessible spaces (POPS), as well as active transportation linkages (i.e. walking, biking). - C.12.5.1.2 The parks and Greenway system will provide a variety of open spaces for all ages and abilities including passive and active use in all seasons as well as view corridors to the

-- Greenbelt/Escarpment.
-The role and function of this system will be established through the SIS. - C.12.5.1.3 Parkland dedication will be in accordance with the Planning Act, R.S.O.
-1990, c.
-P. 13, as amended.
-It is the objective of this Secondary Plan to develop a minimum of 15 hectares of private and public open space in the MEV.
+- C.12.5.1.1 A Town park, as well as other forms of public open space, form key components of the linked natural heritage and open space system which is an essential element of the community structure of the MEV.
+These will be supplemented by the Greenway system, recreation and open space facilities which form part of the post-secondary campus, schools, and privately owned publicly accessible spaces (POPS), as well as active transportation linkages (i.e. walking, biking). - C.12.5.1.2 The parks and Greenway system will provide a variety of open spaces for all ages and abilities including passive and active use in all seasons as well as view corridors to the Greenbelt/Escarpment.
+The role and function of this system will be established through the SIS. - C.12.5.1.3 It is the objective of this Secondary Plan to develop approximately 15 hectares of publicly accessible open space in the MEV.
 The Town shall monitor the use and demand for open space as the MEV develops and may adjust this objective without amendment to the Plan.
 To meet or exceed this objective, the Town may require the dedication of additional parkland in accordance with the Planning Act, or the establishment of new POPS.
 The additional open space may constitute additions to existing open space, or may take the form of new private or public open space.
 Alternatively, or in addition, the Town may seek to acquire open space in areas adjacent to the MEV, accessible to residents. - C.12.5.1.4 Parks and open spaces provide critical connections within the larger active transportation network.
-They should be designed with movement desire lines in mind and generally should accommodate pedestrian through-traffic and, where appropriate, cycling. - C.12.5.1.5 Parks and open spaces shall support both active and passive activities.
+They should be designed with movement desire lines in mind and generally should accommodate pedestrian through-traffic and, where appropriate, cycling. - C.12.5.1.5 Parks and open spaces shall support facilities for both active recreation and passive activities.
 They will be designed as community focal points accommodating programmed and non-programmed activities and reflect multi-generational and multi-use needs, providing spaces for both residential and employment populations.